Best Buys For Nintendo Switch Pre-Orders: What You Need To Know

 Of course, this depends on Nintendo releasing a Pokemon title on the console, which GameStop allegedly leaked.
 This has not been confirmed, and the page has been taken down, according to Forbes

 As for mobile gaming, one of the biggest concerns most people would have is how to charge the Nintendo Switch.
-The company Shigeru Miyamoto built has given it the standard Micro-USB port, the same used in most mobile devices like smartphones.
-It’s sold separately, but said cables are rather inexpensive.
+The company Shigeru Miyamoto built has given it the standard Micro-USB port, which is the same port used in most mobile devices like smartphones.
+It’s sold separately, but the cables are rather inexpensive.
 It’s highly likely that Nintendo has built in a lock-out with the software to prevent transferring free games through this port from a laptop.

 Nintendo has always been vigilant about piracy, taking proprietary media routes to ensure their games can’t be copied easily.

 The screen will be full 720p resolution, which is about standard for most games released on Xbox 360 and PlayStation 3, as well as the initial versions of Xbox One and PS4.
-This is fine for smaller screens like the Nintendo Switch, but could be jarring if you plan on playing it on your 60-inch 4K TV.
-The 32 GB of storage space will be a hindrance to bigger games though, so AAA open-world titles would have to be “dumbed down” to work on the Switch.
+This is fine for smaller screens like the Nintendo Switch but could be jarring if you plan on playing it on your 60-inch 4K TV.
+The 32 GB of storage space will be a hindrance to bigger games, though, so AAA open-world titles would have to be “dumbed down” to work on the Switch.
 Of course, Nintendo seems to be remedying that with Super Mario Odyssey.

 Good news for fans of Nintendo’s Japanese titles is that the Switch will not be region-locked.
 If the game is made for Switch, you can play a Japanese title on a console sold in Australia, for example.